 At this time, there is a degree of apprehension around the loss of the golf course.
 A fear of the unknown.
 Consequently, we are engaging with the community to better understand their wants and needs.
 We are then balancing this information with what we believe is feasible for the site.

 Throughout this process, one thing remains clear: We need to protect the integrity of the neighborhood.
 Along those lines, we will protect up to 20 acres of green space.
 This could include parks, open spaces, and both stormwater and wetland amenities.

 While the Port Authority will design and construct these spaces, Saint Paul Parks and Recreation will maintain up to five acres.
 The Port Authority will maintain the remaining 15 acres.
 Green space will also play an important role as a buffer between light industrial and residential properties.

-Hillcrest Vision: Healthy Neighborhoods
+The Heights Vision: Healthy Neighborhoods

 In addition, all light industrial buildings will be required to go through our Green Building Design Review.
 The end-goal is to identify new ways to improve worker health and productivity, minimize environmental impacts, and protect the health and safety of those living and working in the neighborhood.